 To be brief, I find the whole thing objectionable.
-First, there has got to be a better place to put the darned thing than out in the halls where people who are afraid of the sight of blood, (I am not), can get a clear look at their pet and dancing girls to get anybody from this college to donate.
+First, there has got to be a better place to put the darned thing than out in the halls where people who are afraid of the sight of blood, (I am not), can get a clear look at their pet fear.